Open-Earth-Foundation/CityCatalyst/Components.md

 19 May 2023

-This document describes the components of the [CityCatalyst UML diagram](./CityCatalyst Components.svg).
+This document describes the components of the (CityCatalyst UML diagram)[./CityCatalyst Components.svg].

 # CityCatalyst Server